 “Marketing doesn’t work in our industry.”
 “Our customers don’t care about marketing.”
 “Our product is too complex to distill into a marketing message.”
 Sound familiar?

 If you believe any of these are true, and that marketing won’t work in your industry, I hope you’ll give me a few minutes to try and change your mind.

 Marketing isn’t about clever puns, slick graphics, and Facebook audience metrics.
-Those things matter, but they aren’t the heart of a marketing strategy.
 Your customer — their pain points, ambitions, anxieties, preferences, and personality — is the core of effective inbound marketing, and focusing on your customer works in every industry.

-How can marketing help?
-First, focus on the value.
+How can product-led marketing help?
+Product-led marketing puts a focus on the value and on the problems your product solves.
 Forget the complexity and think about the problem your product solves for your customer.
-Focus on communicating the value your product or service adds to your customer’s workday or life.
+Focus on communicating how your product or service improves your customer’s workday or life.

 This is especially true if you’re trying to reach a B2B audience.
 Video on LinkedIn is on the rise, with 51% of video marketers saying they’re using video on the platform.